polyverse/ropoly/README.md

 Return list of loaded libraries for the given _pid_.
 If_pid_ is 0, _pid_ refers to the introspcetion server process.

 ### /api/v0/pid/\<_pid_\>memory/safe
 Return safe start and end addresses of real code of the given _pid_.
-Useful to get started with the rest of the API.
+Basically just returns 0 and maximum address.

 ### /api/v0/pid/\<_pid_\>memory/regions[?access=\<[_R_][_W_][_X_]|_None_\>]
 Return list of memory regions of the given _pid_ subject to at least access permissions (default _R_).
 Any combination of _R_, _W_ and _X_ is permitted as well as the token _None_ which will return all regions.
 (Case is not significant.)